isabella232/primetime.en/help/digital-rights-management/multi-drm-workflows/feature-topics/sees-reference-server-binding-entitlement.md

 snippet: y
 ---

-# Reference Service: Device-Binding Entitlement{#reference-service-device-binding-entitlement}
+# Reference Service: Device-Binding Entitlement {#reference-service-device-binding-entitlement}

 The SEES reference server shows you how to enable the device-binding entitlement service using ExpressPlay.